pycroscopy/pycroscopy/docs/auto_examples/user_tutorials/plot_tutorial_01_interacting_w_h5_files.rst

     # Open the file in read-only mode
     h5_f = h5py.File(h5_path, mode='r')

+    # We can also use the ioHDF5 class from Pycroscopy to open the file.
+Note that you do need to close the
+    # file in h5py before opening it again.
+    h5_f.close()
+    hdf = px.ioHDF5(h5_path)
+    h5_f = hdf.file

     # Here, h5_f is an active handle to the open file